Food bank: Europe

 In Belgium, food banks helped about 121,000 people in 2012.
 That was an increase of about 4,500 compared with 2011, the biggest increase since the start of the 2008 crisis.
 Belgian food banks account for about 65% of all food aid given out within the country.

-The number of food banks has increased rapidly in Germany, a country that has weathered the crisis relatively well, and has not needed to implement severe austerity measures.
+The number of food banks has increased rapidly in Germany, a country that weathered the crisis relatively well, and did not implement severe austerity measures.
 In 2012, professor Sabine Pfeiffer of Munich University of Applied Sciences said there has been an "explosion" of food bank usage.

-Most Deprived Persons program
+European Union programs

-While many European food banks have long been run by civil society with no government assistance, an EU-funded project, the Most deprived persons program (MDP), had specialized in supplying food to marginalized people who are not covered by the benefits system, who were in some cases reluctant to approach the more formal food banks.
+While many European food banks have long been run by civil society with no government assistance, an EU-funded project, the Most deprived persons program (MDP), had specialized in supplying food to marginalized people who are not covered by the benefits system and who were in some cases reluctant to approach the more formal food banks.
 The program involved the EU buying surplus agricultural products, which were then distributed to the poor largely by Catholic churches.
-The MDP was wound down in late 2013 and was replaced by the Fund for European Aid to Most Deprived (FEAD), which is set to run until at least 2020.
+The MDP was wound down in late 2013 and was replaced by the Fund for European Aid to the Most Deprived (FEAD), which is set to run until at least 2020.
 The FEAD program has a wider scope than the MDP, helping deprived people not just with food aid, but with social inclusion projects and housing.
 The actual methods employed by FEAD tend to vary from country to country, but in several EU states, such as Poland, its activities include helping to fund local food bank networks.